hulmanlab/wrictools/README.R.md

 - [stringr](https://stringr.tidyverse.org/)

 ## Preprocess Local WRIC file(s)
-If you have a WRIC (txt) file locally and want to preprocess it: That means reading the metadata at the top of the file, extracting the data from the txt format into a csv format, combining the two measurements, splitting by room1 and room2 and saving the data as a csv.
+If you have a WRIC (txt) file locally and want to preprocess it: That means reading the metadata at the top of the file, extracting the data from the txt format into a csv format, only including certain rows between start and end of the study, adding a relative time measurement, combining the two measurements, splitting by room1 and room2 and saving the data as a csv.
 Some of these actions are optional, so you can choose based on the parameters you provide.

 _Note: The data.txt in the example_data folder is random data in the same form and is just to highlight the data pipeline, but should not be used for actual analysis!_